Wythenshawe: Housing and social history

-Wythenshawe is Manchester's largest district, a massive housing estate that was started in the 1920s intended as a "garden city" where people could be rehoused away from industrial Manchester.
-In 1920, town planner Patrick Abercrombie identified the area as the most suitable undeveloped land for a housing estate close to the city, and 2500 acre of land were purchased.
+Wythenshawe is Manchester's largest district.
+The massive housing estate that was built there in the 1920s was intended as a "garden city", where people could be rehoused away from industrial Manchester.
+In 1920, town planner Patrick Abercrombie identified the area as the most suitable undeveloped land for a housing estate close to the city, and 2500 acre of land was purchased.

 Part of Benchill (not the area southwest of Gladeside Road) and some areas in the north were built before World War II and called the Wythenshawe Ward of the City of Manchester.
 The rest was built after the Second World War, starting in the late 1940s as wartime building restrictions were relaxed.
-Parts of Baguley were still semi-rural in the 1960s, but now there is very little open country left.
+Parts of Baguley were still semi-rural in the 1960s, but there is now very little open country left.

-The estate was built initially without many shops, amenities or services, and there was very little employment directly to hand.
+The estate was initially built without many shops, amenities or services, and there was very little employment available in the area.
 Although Northenden already had a shopping area on Palatine Road, the earliest new shops were built in the 1930s and included parades on Hollyhedge Road, and on Altrincham Road in Sharston (the latter was demolished in 1973 to make way for the M56 Sharston bypass).
-There were smaller local shops, usually a grocers—selling general household provisions, at Minsterly Parade (Woodhouse Park) and Haveley Circle (Benchill).
+There were smaller local shops, such as a grocers—selling general household provisions, at Minsterly Parade (Woodhouse Park) and Haveley Circle (Benchill).
 However, it took decades for some areas of Wythenshawe to get their own neighbourhood shops, which meant residents had to travel or visit a mobile shop van when it visited their area.
 Various residents' associations were set up to address those problems, but progress was very slow.